cormullion/Thebes.jl/docs/src/views.md

 ![cube in perspective](assets/figures/cube-in-perspective.svg)

-And there are enough converging parallel lines there to give an ancient Egyptian architect nightmares.
+There are enough converging parallel lines there to give an ancient Egyptian architect nightmares.

 ## Orbits

-To fly around the scene, you can just move the eyepoint around:
+To fly around the scene, you can move the eyepoint around, while looking at the center.

 ```
 using Thebes, Luxor